Pia Camil

 Pia Camil (born 1980) is a Mexican contemporary artist.
 Camil works in painting, sculpture, installation and performance.

 Biography

 Pia Camil was born in 1980 in Mexico City, Mexico.
 Camil was raised in Mexico City.

 Camil focused on studying painting in her college education.
 She earned a B.F.A. in Painting in 2003 from the Rhode Island School of Design, and an M.F.A. in 2008 from the Slade School of Fine Art, in London.

-Camil’s work is usually associated to the Mexican urban landscape, the aesthetic language of modernism and its relationship to retail and advertising.
+Camil’s work is usually associated with the Mexican urban landscape, the aesthetic language of modernism and its relationship to retail and advertising.
 Recently she has engaged in public participation as a way to activate the work and engage with the politics of consumerism.

 Her work is included in many public museum collections including Solomon R. Guggenheim Museum, Centre Pompidou, Blanton Museum of Art, and others.